 Milan, a bit of history

-Milan is the second biggest city in Italy; founded in the 6th century BC.
-The Romans conquered the city in 293 when it became Mediolanum, the capital of the Western Roman Empire.
+The second biggest city in Italy after Rome, Milan, was founded in the 6th century BC.
+The Romans conquered the city in 293 and gave it the name of Mediolanum, the capital of the Western Roman Empire.

 As time went by, Milan underwent foreign dominations for centuries, a situation that strengthened the character of people and made it a leader city during Italy’s industrialization process.